-I am a mother, a new grandmother, and a teacher.
+I am a mother, a grandmother, and a teacher.
 But whatever happens in my life, I keep sewing.
 I have worked as a political communicator and now as a teacher in my formal life.
 I have also written extensively on sewing.
 I have been a frequent contributor and contributing editor of Threads magazine and the Australian magazine Dressmaking with Stitches.
-My first book Sew.. the garment-making book of knowledge will be published in May 2018 and is available for pre-order from Amazon
+My book Sew.. the garment-making book of knowledge was published in May 2018 and is available for pre-order from Amazon

 I am writing this in a hotel room at a pretty heavy duty conference my work has sent me to.
 Very interesting but my brain is a little numb but one of the great things about an obsession like sewing is that there is always a place you can go with your thoughts that is still fascinating, even when your mind is not up for much else.

 The truth is that between seminars I have come up to my room and done a little recreational pattern surfing as my version of "the break."

 Of course the combination of online shopping and a piece of plastic in my purse is very tempting and I have done the odd "cancel order" and some reality checking and honest appraisal of who I am and what I really do.

 This is how far I have got with that tonight.

 Style change faster than my ability to keep up to them in my sewing.
 My purging of the unneeded has continued at home since my last post and one of the things I have uncovered is my extensive collection of impulse buy patterns.
 Thank God there are so few sewing shows anymore, those were the worst.
 See anything made up and I was convinced that buying a pattern was the equivalent of acquiring the garment.

 Repeat a pattern is just a pattern - on its own (add time, effort and of course fabric) it does nothing immediate to add to a wardrobe.
 If intentions were clothes I would not be having my regular wardrobe crises.
 At least fabric, wild patterns excepted doesn't date while you neglect it like patterns do.